CrowdTruth/Medical-Relation-Extraction/README.md

 | |--/RelEx
 | |--/RelDir
 ```
-The raw data collected from crowdsourcing for each of the 3 tasks.
+The raw data collected from crowdsourcing for each of the 3 crowdsourcing tasks.

 ## Experimental setup